 The URL inspection tool is one of the vital tools for Google index sites.
 If you want to check whether a specific page on your website has been indexed or not, then we can assure you this is the ultimate tool.
 Being a tool of Google, its functionalities are very sharp.

-While you are confirmed that Google has indexed your site, it is better to use this inspection tool for double check because you can never be too sure.
+While you are confirmed that Google has indexed your site, it is better to use this inspection tool to double-check because you can never be too sure.
 In order to find out if a particular page is indexed on Google, type the URL of that page into the URL Inspection Tool.
 You get a “URL is on Google” message if the page is properly indexed.

 On the contrary, if you see either a “URL is not on Google” message or a ‘N/A’ message, then the page is still not indexed.